GabeScott/standard-works-vault/General Conference/1984 April - Upheld by the Prayers of the Church.md

 What makes it possible for me to stand here, I think, is that you are all great friends.

 In the Lord’s special revelation on government in the Church, he says that the First Presidency is upheld by the confidence, faith, and prayer of the Church.
-(See D&C 107:22.)
+(See [[D&C 107.22|D&C 107:22]].)
 On behalf of these six who have just been called, I would like to express to the First Presidency our confidence, our faith, and our prayers.
 We love the First Presidency, and we appreciate the confidence they have in us.
 I would also like to thank those of you who have expressed your confidence to us.
 It’s the only possible way we can do this work.
 We have felt a rich outpouring of your love, and that has been an outstanding experience.

 I would like you also to know that we have felt the love of the Saints throughout the Church.
 And especially on behalf of myself, I feel the love of my fellow California Saints, who are here in such great number, and of those great Saints in Idaho—and if I could be allowed a point of personal privilege, of those great missionaries of the Idaho Boise Mission.
 I feel their strength.
 Of course, our families are the essential cornerstone of that sustaining love.
 It’s tremendous to belong to this great church.